qaalabs/DE5M6/docs/day4/sprint1.md

 ### Production Readiness Assessment (2 points)

-!!! abstract "As a Data Engineer, I want to assess what's missing for production deployment so that we can prioritize improvements."
+!!! abstract "As a Data Engineer, I want to assess what's missing for production deployment so that we can prioritise improvements."

 **Key Tasks:**

 - Review current pipeline against production checklist
 - Identify gaps in monitoring, security, and reliability
-- Prioritize missing components
+- Prioritise missing components
 - Create improvement roadmap

 **Skills:** planning, analysis